Delivering Integrated Care and Cost Management

 Bacterial germs are a part of normal life.
 Everyone has a certain amount of bacteria in their mouth, gut, and on their skin.
 When there are not enough neutrophils to keep the bacteria in check, an infection can happen.

-It is the total number of neutrophils in a person’s body that determines whether or not there are enough bacteria-fighters to handle an infection.
-This infection-fighting index is called the absolute neutrophil count (ANC).
+It is the total number of neutrophils in a person’s body that determines whether or not there are enough bacteria- fighters to handle an infection.
+This infection-fighting index is called the ABSOLUTE NEUTROPHIL COUNT (ANC).

 Neutrophils normally make up between 1/3 and 2/3 of the whole white blood cell family.
 The normal ANC for Caucasians (adults and children over two) is anything above 1,500.
 For African-Americans normal is above 1,000.

 Other cells in the white blood cell family such as lymphocytes, monocytes, eosinophils and basophils are not particularly helpful in fighting bacterial infections.
+They have other jobs, so we won’t discuss them any further.

 The ANC is calculated by multiplying the total percentage of neutrophils (add together all polys/segs and bands/stabs) times the total white blood cell count (WBC).